silvxlabs/quicfire-tools/paper.md

 2. **Unified representation:** Instead of manually maintaining 15+ separate input files with complex interdependencies, `quicfire-tools` provides a single `SimulationInputs` object that encapsulates the entire simulation state, which can be serialized to JSON or written to individual input files to run the simulation.

-A typical workflow for creating a QUIC-Fire simulation might look like this:
+*A typical workflow for creating a QUIC-Fire simulation with the inputs module*:

 ```python
 from quicfire_tools.inputs import SimulationInputs